Miami Identity Theft Lawyer

 - Proof that shows that the alleged victim consented to your use of his or her identity.
 For example, if he or she authorized you to make a purchase with his or her credit card.

-Contact Our Experienced Miami Identity Theft Attorneys
+Contact Our Experienced Miami Identity Theft Lawyers

 If you are facing an identity theft charge, you are facing steep penalties that may include large fines and incarceration.
-Invest in your future liberty by working with a member of our team of experienced Miami identity theft attorneys to fight the charge.
+Invest in your future liberty by working with a member of our team of experienced Miami identity theft lawyers to fight the charge.
 To get started in your case’s defense strategy, contact our team at Ratzan & Faccidomo, LLC today to schedule your initial legal consultation in our office.